dd9jn/rfc4880bis/crypto-refresh.md

 - A hashed subpacket area with length that exceeds the length of the signature packet itself
 - A known-weak hash algorithm (e.g. MD5)
 - A mismatch between the hash algorithm expected salt length and the actual salt length
+- A mismatch between the One-Pass Signature version and the Signature version (see {{one-pass-sig}})

 When an implementation encounters such a malformed or unknown signature, it MUST ignore the signature for validation purposes.
 It MUST NOT indicate a successful signature validation for such a signature.